dimabugaev/dbt_bootcamp/models/docs.md

 {% docs dim_hosts_cleansed_host_name %}
 This field was processing to control to equal `NULL` values.
-If comming value is null it's replace for `Anonimous`
+If comming value is null it's replace for `Anonimous` test again and again
 {% enddocs %}